What is the Youth Community Advisory Board (YCAB)?

 The purpose of a community advisory board (CAB) is to seek input from community representatives on the research and work being done at The Fenway Institute.
 The YCAB is unique because its membership consists specifically of youth and young adults who help advise Fenway on issues that affect youth at risk for, or infected with, HIV, as well as on other public health issues related to research, such as mental health and substance use.

 What does the YCAB do?

 YCAB members attend a retreat to get basic training on research, LGBTQ public health issues and inequities, and community advisory boards.
 Once on the YCAB, members provide input to Fenway research staff and investigators on study design, protocols, enrollment, recruitment efforts and community education.
 Members also participate in planning community events and group enrichment activities.
 YCAB members have the opportunity to develop leadership skills and may even represent Fenway at national meetings or forums.
-The research projects that the YCAB is currently working with include biomedical HIV intervention and prevention studies, a community-based participatory research study on health disparities among LGBTQ youth of color, and partnering with a community coalition working on structural change and advocacy for HIV prevention and care.
+The projects that the YCAB can work on range from biomedical HIV intervention and prevention studies, to epidemiological and behavioral studies happening at The Fenway Institute.